voithos/dotfiles/README.md

     cd
     git clone --recursive https://github.com/voithos/dotfiles.git .dotfiles

 Finally, execute the Ansible playbook (use `common.yml` if it's not a personal machine):

     cd .dotfiles/ansible
     sudo ansible-playbook personal.yml

+You can also select subsets of the playbook roles using `--tags` (look in the playbook file to see them):

+    sudo ansible-playbook personal.yml --tags "common,shortnames"

 Most things should be set-up after that - all you have to do now is just start up Vim, and NeoBundle will prompt you to install the plugins.